banool/aptos-tontine/README.md

 Once the staging tontine has been created, people commit funds to it.
 So long as the tontine is in the staging period, people may withdraw their funds again if they want.

 ### Lock the tontine
-Once everyone has committed their funds to the tontine (and only then), Alice can lock it.
+Once everyone has committed their funds to the tontine (and only then), any party to the tontine can lock it (not just the original creator).

 ### Check in with the tontine
 To prove that you're still in control of your account / alive, users must check in periodically with the tontine.
-Given this costs gas, ideally this is infrequent, e.g. every 3-12 months.
+Given this costs gas, ideally this is infrequent, e.g. every 3 months.

 ### Claim the funds
 Over time, people will cease checking in and become ineligible to claim the tontine.
 Once only one eligible individual remains, they may redeem the total value of the tontine to their account.

+## Non-standard lifecycle
+Above describes the standard flow, there are other lifecycle events that may occur.

+### Cancel a staging tontine
+If people decide part way through the establishment of a tontine, the creator may choose to cancel it.
+This will permanently prevent the tontine from proceeding.
+In this state, the only action people may take is withdraw their funds.

+### Someone new is added to a staging tontine
+When you first add funds, you can clearly see who else was invited to the tontine.
+If someone new is added after this point (which is only possible prior to locking the tontine), you must confirm again that you wish to take part in the tontine.
+This mechanism exists to ensure that someone else isn't added without your knowledge, and gives you the opportunity to leave if you don't want to participate in the tontine given the ne wset of members.

+### No one claims the funds
-If it gets to this point, but the final person fails to claim the tontine within the window, the tontine will move into fallback mode, in which anyone (not just those in the tontine) may execute the fallback policy.
+Normally, once only one person remains who has checked in recently, they will claim the funds.
+However, there is a chance that they don't claim the funds within this window.
+In this case, the tontine will transition into fallback mode, in which anyone (not just those in the tontine) may execute the fallback policy.

 ## FAQ
-Q: Why can't I change the set of people after creating the tontine, even while staging?
-A: If you could, you could wait for one person to add their funds, remove everyone else, and then lock the tontine, sealing away their funds against their original intentions.
+Q: todo